Highpoint2000/RetroDesign/README.md

 - Fine Tuning Mode: Toggleable high-precision tuning (10x smaller steps) with visual dimple color feedback.
 - Automatic Frequency Limits: Detects FM limits from the server config to ensure accurate scale calibration.

 ### Note: [Enhanced Tuning](https://github.com/Overland-DX/Enhanced-Tuning) users do not need this plugin, as it is already an extended component in newer versions there!
+The analog frequency display is designed for FM use only.
+AM users, please install the Enhanced Tuning Plugin!

 ## Installation notes